 If the SIZ TEA and PUIA ("Good Neighbor") TEA were to become part of EB-5 2.0, in the case of a new project seeking to qualify its location as a TEA, the suggested methodology would be to initially determine if the project qualifies under the Good Neighbor Approach (i.e., the High Unemployment, High Poverty or 80% AMI type) because it is easier to isolate the potential tracts that may qualify under this type of TEA than a SIZ TEA.
-The only tracts that would be considered under the Good Neighbor Approach would be the Project Tract and a good neighbor.
+The only tracts that could qualify under the Good Neighbor Approach would be the Project Tract and a good neighbor.
 In contrast, the SIZ TEA (either Modified Gerrymandering or Cluster and Extend) extends to as many as 12 tracts.
-This requires an analysis of which alternate combination of tracts, including remote tracts, results in a weighted average that meets the applicable Thresholds.
+This requires an analysis of which alternate combination of tracts, including remote tracts, results in a weighted average which meets the applicable Thresholds.

-Below is a flow chart that reflects the recommended methodology for analyzing whether a project qualifies as an urban area TEA, based on the December Drafts.
+Below is an initial draft of a flow chart that reflects the recommended methodology.